 Your dietitian will communicate regularly with your oncologists and the other members of your team about your specific nutrition challenges.
 Working together in close proximity allows for a fully integrated approach to treating cancer, enabling our doctors and clinicians to strategize solutions designed to meet your individual needs.

 Throughout your treatment, we'll help you find foods your body can tolerate, and recommend nourishing meal plans and dietary supplementation.
 We'll also provide pamphlets, recipes and classes about healthy eating habits to your caregivers and family members, so you can continue a healthy lifestyle at home.

 The nutrition team at Eastern

-Led by Nhu Huynh, the nutrition and metabolic support team at CTCA at Eastern Regional Medical Center includes registered and licensed oncology dietitians.The entire nutrition team is specially trained to focus on the impact of nutrition in your cancer care.
+The nutrition and metabolic support team at CTCA at Eastern Regional Medical Center includes registered and licensed oncology dietitians.The entire nutrition team is trained to focus on the impact of nutrition on your cancer care.

 Additionally, three times a week, the nutrition team attends "endorsement" meetings with all the clinical disciplines.
 During these meetings, your dietitian is able to share any specific nutrition challenges that may be related to other aspects of your care.